jeniok12/golang-tdd-example/README.md

 PASS
 ```

-## Step 2 - Call to other service
+## Step 2 - Call to another service

-On this step we will implement request validation and the actual request to http://forismatic.com/en/api/ in order to get the quote.
+On this step, we will implement request validation and the actual request to http://forismatic.com/en/api/ in order to get the quote.

 We will start by implementing the `quote` package.
-Create the Quote model.
+Create a Quote model.

 ```golang
 // quote/quote.go
 package quote

 type Quote struct {